Instructor: Dr. Rick NoltheniusOffice:

 My PowerPoint Presentations

 I'll be lecturing from PowerPoint presentations each week.
+They are BY FAR the best reading material for your studying!
 Here are the Astro 7 Powerpoints.
 It's easiest to study them as .pdf files, which are also linked on your page.
 Climate is a very active area of research, and these PowerPoints will continue to evolve.
 Science - marches on!
 Pay special attention to the red slides at the end of the PowerPoints - they're key point summaries, critical for studying for exams.
-Also notice that "purple" slides are supplementary and are definitely not quiz material.
-(Most slides you won't be quizzed on, but some material is definitely meant to be supplementary, hence the purple).
-Our study guides are also valuable for helping you identify the material I'll test you on.
-See below.
+Also notice that "purple" slides are more advanced and detailed supplementary material and are definitely not quiz material.
+(Most slides you won't be quizzed on.
+Our study guides are also valuable for helping you understand climate science and my orientation towards questions to ask; see below.
+However, THE most valuable resource for doing well on the exams, is simply to show up at every lecture and get the questions I'll ask, directly.

 Online Video Lectures and other Resources